jpmorganchase/salt-ds/.changeset/nervous-poets-collect.md

 Salt is the J.P.
 Morgan design system, an open-source solution for building exceptional products and digital experiences in financial services and other industries.
 It offers you well-documented, accessible components as well as comprehensive design templates, style libraries and assets.

-With this initial release we are providing:
+With this initial release we're providing:

+- AG Grid Theme
+- Border Layout
 - Button
+- Data Grid
+- Flex Layout
+- Flow Layout
+- Grid Layout
 - Icon
-- StatusIndicator
-- Text
 - Link
+- Salt Provider
 - Stack Layout
-- Flow Layout
-- Grid Layout
-- Flex Layout
-- Border Layout
-- Salt theme
+- Status Indicator
-- Data Grid
+- Text
-- AG Grid Theme
+- Theme

+And a number of other lab components.